Grape escape: The mum & daughter winemakers

-How has crazy 2020 been for you at the vineyard?
+How has the past year of lockdowns been for you at the vineyard?

 Fiona: Lockdown started at the beginning of the vineyards growing season – budburst, and there is nothing virtual about the vineyards.
 So we have continued working full time in the vines within the social distancing rules which is easy to achieve given the space and the outdoors.
 Family and friends have been drafted in for picking which doesn’t end until October which can be glorious if sunny or cold and wet.